Elaine answers questions patients have about homeopathy.

 Though, are there times when the emotionals/mentals, cravings etc. are addressed through a remedy that doesn’t necessarily correlate to a complaint and then that complaint gets healed anyway through the remedy choice?

 So you’re saying, “Does Calc-carb ever heal the sprained ankle even though it’s a Rhus tox sprained ankle?”
 Maybe so, maybe it can.
 But if that were the case, it would have meant that someone came to see me with a sprained ankle, and instead of perceiving Rhus tox within 10 minutes, which is very easy to do, I took a 2 hour case, meaning I over-looked the obvious, over-charged him, wasted his afternoon, gave the wrong remedy, and got lucky!
-That patient should have gotten Rhus tox and been sent out the door in 10 minutes and returned to his doting family!
+That patient should have gotten Rhus tox and been sent out the door in 10 minutes!

 Is the rule of thumb to not be too swayed by constitutional type stuff and lose sight of the nature of the complaints themselves?

-I think Hahnemann said, “You have to perceive what has to be cured.”
+I believe Hahnemann said, “You have to perceive what has to be cured.”
 This is probably what he was referring to.
-The alternative to “perceiving what has to be cured” is to have a “protocol” that you fit onto every patient, e.g.: Every patient gets a miasm remedy, every patient gets his constitutional remedy, every patient gets his drugs given back to him in potency, every patient gets….fill in the blank!
+The alternative to “perceiving what has to be cured” is to have a “protocol” that “fits” every patient, e.g.: Every patient gets a miasm remedy, every patient gets his constitutional remedy, etc.

 What Am I Supposed To Order?
 So Many Options!
 So Many Brands!